Where to Start with the Enneagram

 Also, if you want to shell out $12, you can take this full length test (they say it takes 40 minutes but I promise it doesn't, especially since you should answer quickly with gut responses!) and it's a LOT more accurate!

 As for me...
-I'm a 1w2.
+I'm a 1w9.
 SUCH A ONE.
 Everything I read about Ones early one was just like "YEP." and then quickly followed by "Holy crap, yikes, that's not pretty."
 (They say that's when you know what your type really is!)
+I will say — I thought I was a 1w2 for a while, but have recently discovered I’m truly a 1w9!
+The more you learn, the better you know yourself!

 The Enneagram has given me SUCH a great language tool for understanding myself, explaining myself, understanding others, and being able to find freedom and health as I grow personally, spiritually, etc. It's wonderful.